epics-modules/lua/docs/luaPortDriver.md

 ### asyn.driver.new
 ---

+Create a new asynPortDriver with Lua callbacks.

 ```
 asyn.driver.new (portName, paramTable [, initFunc])
 ```

-Creates a new asynPortDriver with parameters defined in the parameter table, and optional initialization code.
-Returns a driver proxy object.
+Creates a driver with parameters defined in the parameter table and optional initialization code.

-The parameter table is an array of parameter specifications created using the type constructors `asyn.Int32`, `asyn.Float64`, and `asyn.Octet`.
-Each type constructor takes a parameter name and an optional default value:

 ```lua
 local asyn = require("asyn")